MickL/nestjs-dynamic-modules-with-imports/README.md

-# NestJS Sandbox: Dynamic modules with that import other dynamic modules
+# NestJS Sandbox: Configurable dynamic modules that import other configurable dynamic modules

 This is a sandbox for figuring out how to pass (async) config to a dynamic module and configuring another dynamic module with it.